ABS Function (Table of Contents)

 ABS Function in excel is used to convert any negative number into a positive value.
 This is one of such function which we can use in any mathematical operation where there are some expectation of getting negative value.
-The values obtained from ABS function are the absolute values just by removing the minus (-) sign from the calculated value, for this we just simply need to apply ABS function in the value or we can put formula inside the ABS
+The values obtained from the ABS function are the absolute values just by removing the minus (-) sign from the calculated value; for this, we simply need to apply the ABS function in the value or put the formula inside the ABS.

 ABS Formula in Excel:

 Below is the ABS Formula.

 The Formula of ABS function is very easy, and that includes only one parameter, i.e. number.

 Number: This is the required parameter.
 The number you wish to get the absolute number without its sign.